 I primarily estimate heterogeneous impacts based on student propensity to attend a four-year college.
-To do so I run a logistic regression that estimates four-year attendance based on individualand school-level characteristics.
-I then divide students into bins based on propensity for four-year attendance and separately estimate treatment impacts for each group.9 For ease of interpretation I use bins that capture the following predicted probabilities, though alternate groupings produce similar results: 0-10%, 10-25%, 20-50%, and 50-100%.
-Most students have a low propensity to attend a four-year college - particularly if they have not taken the SAT - and the 10%, 25%, and 50% cut points correspond to roughly the 40th, 60th, and 75th percentile of propensity to attend a four-year college).
+To do so, I run a logistic regression that estimates four-year attendance based on individual- and school-level characteristics.
+I then divide students into bins based on propensity for four-year attendance and separately estimate treatment impacts for each group.
+For ease of interpretation, I use bins that capture the following predicted probabilities, though alternate groupings produce similar results: 0 to 10 percent, 10 to 25 percent, 25 to 50 percent, and 50 to 100 percent.
+Most students have a low propensity to attend a four-year college-particularly if they have not taken the SAT-and the 10, 25, and 50 percent cut-points correspond to roughly the 40th, 60th, and 75th percentile of propensity to attend a four-year college).